nuxeo/nuxeo/README.md

 The result of the comparison only shows the metadatas that have been updated, or added / deleted in the case of multivalued metadatas.
 The comparison does not take into account blob-type metadatas.

-For now, we only contributed a unit test of the XMLUnit features.

 ## Building and deploying